There Are Many Ways to Skin a Cat

 Back when the ideas behind intuitive eating were forming, food culture was different.
 The principles made sense in a world where:

 Today, we live in an abundant, hyper-palatable, always-available food environment.
-You could realistically live alone, barely move, and still have three highly-calorific meals a day delivered to you in bed (if you tipped the driver enough).
-That has never existed in human history – and it is a serious challenge.
+You could realistically live alone, barely move, and still have three highly-calorific meals a day delivered to you.
+That has never been possible in human history – and it is a serious challenge.

 In that context, pure intuitive eating becomes much harder for many people.